We Are FMCSA Brochure

 Established in 2000, FMCSA partners with industry, safety advocates, and state and local governments to keep our nation’s roadways safe.
 Approximately 1,100 dedicated FMCSA employees across the country work diligently every day to improve CMV safety by preventing large truck and bus crashes and saving lives through:

-Under the leadership of Secretary Elaine L. Chao, the Department of Transportation has three top priorities:
+The Department of Transportation has three top priorities:

 Safety – Keeping traveling Americans safe